Find flights

 Yulia Denisyuk

-Operating for over 2 decades, Aegean Airlines (A3) is the largest airline in Greece, connecting to over 160 destinations in Europe, the Middle East, Asia and Africa.
-A3 is most known for its extensive coverage within Greece, serving 31 destinations such as the Ionian island of Zakynthos or the northern city of Thessaloniki.
+Operating for over 2 decades, Aegean Airlines (A3) is the largest airline in Greece, connecting to over 160 destinations in Europe, Middle East, Asia and Africa.
+A3 is most known for its extensive coverage within Greece, serving 31 destinations like the Ionian island of Zakynthos or the northern city of Thessaloniki.
 While it’s not the airline I’d choose for mid- to long-haul international flights, Aegean is a great choice for fast connections within Greece.

 Why fly Aegean?